danielmoi/vim-tute/vim-edit.md

 ## Search and Replace
 [170915]
-There is the `:s` substitute command
+We can use the `:s` substitute command

 ```
 :%s/one/two/g         Find "one" in ALL lines, and replace with "two"